hydrusnetwork/hydrus/docs/introduction.md

 ## license

 These programs are free software.
-Everything I, hydrus dev, have made is under the Do What The Fuck You Want To Public License, Version 3, [as published](https://github.com/sirkris/WTFPL/blob/master/WTFPL.md) by Kris Craig.
+Everything I, hydrus dev, have made is under the Do What The Fuck You Want To Public License, Version 3:

 ``` title="license.txt"
 --8<-- "license.txt"